 Acupuncture by Kim Wells

 Another way of stimulating acupuncture points is moxibustion.
-This involves warming the point by burning a herb called "moxa".
-It may be used, for instance, in the treatment of osteoarthritis of the knee.
-The use of suction cups is another technique often used on the shoulders and back.
+This involves warming the point by burning a herb called "moxa."
+It can be very useful for treating certain kinds of arthritis and back problems and for those who have insufficient "yang" (warming and activating) energy.

 As well as healing the body, acupuncture can also help to harmonise the emotions, calm and clear the mind and strengthen the spirit.
 It can treat depression, anxiety, insomnia and irritability.
 It is ideal for treating stress-related problems and for premenstrual syndrome.

 Acupuncture may be used to treat a wide range of complaints including headaches; ear, eye and throat problems; toothache; sinusitis; asthma; bronchitis; hay fever; heart disease; angina; hypertension; ulcers; indigestion; diarrhoea; constipation; cystitis; thrush; prostatitis; period problems; menopausal problems; arthritis; back pain; sciatica; RSI; sporting injuries; weak immune system; lack of energy ME; anxiety; insomnia; depression; addictions; eczema; acne; psoriasis; children's diseases.

 Acupuncture can be very effective in helping to relieve the withdrawal symptoms experienced by those giving up tobacco.
 As a result of treatment, the craving and other symptoms such as irritability and agitation become less pronounced.
 However, these symptoms will still often be noticed, so a person's determination to succeed is still called for.
 This is why Kim offers counselling and support during this process and advises people to prepare for giving up.
 As part of this preparation, he recommends reading "The Easy Way to Give Up Smoking" by Alan Carr.
 Most people find this book enormously helpful both before and during the giving up process.

 See also Frequently Asked Questions